Vintovin/TGA_Project/README.md

 ### 01/01/2022
 Woohoo, new year!
 The repository has been updated to reflect the different modules coming into fruition for this project.
 In particular, the development of a dedicated Leaderboard module to handle all leaderboard and global data display aspects of the project.

+The UserStore Documentation has been uploaded to it's most up-to-date state